 2. Get The Paddle In Right Way:

-According to body type which suits you choose the right thickness or volume paddle.
+According to the body type which suits you choose the right thickness or volume paddle.
 Perfect paddle helps you to keep balance on both wavy and flat water.
 For cruising faster it also needed.
 The paddle must be 9 or 10 inches taller than your height.
-You may have a question in mind what type of paddle you should choose.
+You may have a question in mind about what type of paddle you should choose.
 The paddle must be less weight because with the heavy or light paddle you can’t paddle a long time and can’t go too far from the lake.
 Paddle’s blade must be wider.
-There are different types of material used in paddles blade.
+There are different types of material used in paddles blades.
 They contain plastic, Aluminum, fiberglass, carbon fiber, wood.
 Considering your ability, you can buy any one of these but remind about the size and weight of the paddle which you can carry.
 When you start paddling, hold the paddle in the middle with your hands.

 3. Checking Wind Direction:

 After choosing leash and paddle, while you are ready for stand up paddle boarding, it’s time to check wind the wind direction because you are paddling against strong winds.
 You can’t go too far or won’t last a long time in the water.
 You can have real fun while paddling without bothered by waves and winds.
 Now, a question may arise, how you understand water conditions and weather forecast for that day.
-For getting an answer lie on your board with belly face down and paddling with your arms for sometimes.
+For getting an answer lie on your board with belly face down and paddling with your arms for some time.
 The wind is strong or normal, you will understand this easily.

-4. Paddling with Correct Technique:
+4. Paddling With Correct Technique:

 As you are not trained for SUP, some techniques should be followed by you to avoid common mistakes.
 First of all, get into the board by keeping your knee centered on the board.
 Then slowly stand up on this, hold the paddle.
 Now the tricks should be followed up that we are saying as.